jrast/littlefs-python/README.rst

 - Make sure the master branch is in the state you want it.
 - Create a new tag with the correct version number and push the tag to github
-- Start the "Build and Deploy Pacakge" workflow for the created tag on github
+- Start the "Build and Deploy Package" workflow for the created tag on github

 OUTDATED (without github deploy action):